A COMPREHENSIVE GUIDE TO AUTO INSURANCE IN 2026

 How Much Does Car Insurance Cost?

 These insurance costs vary widely based on age, location, driving history, and coverage level.
-On average, insurance costs around $1,200 per year or $100 per month, though individual premiums may differ significantly.
+On average, insurance costs $2,026 per year ($169 per month), though individual premiums may vary significantly.
 It's essential to compare quotes from multiple providers to determine the best rate for your situation.

 Your final cost will depend on various personal and geographic factors, so shopping around is crucial to finding the most affordable and appropriate coverage.
 Always tailor your insurance to your unique needs to ensure you're adequately protected without overpaying.